Appendices: Guidelines on Procedures for Scheduling PhD Thesis Examinations

 - The department should distribute the thesis copies to the Chairperson and examiners as soon as possible upon approval of the membership of the PhD TEC, such that members are given sufficient time to review the thesis.
 The department should also ensure the thesis copies are duly received by the examiners and record the actual dispatch date of the thesis copies in the Thesis Examination System.
 A thesis copy will be put on display at the department prior to the thesis examination for perusal by faculty, students, other University members, and members of the public.
-To increase public awareness of the scheduled thesis examination, announcements will be automatically posted at the University Calendar once the thesis copies receipt details are inputted into the Thesis Examination System.
+To increase public awareness of the scheduled thesis examination, announcements will be automatically posted at the Thesis Defense Calendar once the thesis copies receipt details are inputted into the Thesis Examination System.
 Other forms of posting, such as emails and/or posters, should also be made accordingly.

 - Upon students’ submission of the thesis copies for examination purpose, PGSO will formally issue an appointment to the Chairperson and examiners of the TEC.